Ellenszenves/kubernetes-wordpress/README.md

 # kubernetes-wordpress
-Deploy wordpress with mariadb with kubernetes
+Deploy wordpress and mariadb image with kubernetes